MFA is an organization’s best defense against the increasing cost of data breaches. The question for savvy IT pros is not if to apply MFA, but how?

 UserLock supports push notifications with the UserLock Push App.

 Mobile push notifications provide an additional layer of security to verify a user’s identity.
 By prompting users to approve or deny login attempts on a device they own, push notification MFA makes it much more difficult for threat actors to access accounts or sensitive data.

 Push notifications produce a unique one-time passcode (OTP) for each login attempt.
 The authentication process takes place in real time and requires confirmation before allowing the login attempt.
 Even if attackers have acquired the user’s username and password, it is difficult for them to pass the real-time authentication process.

-Over 86% of the world owns a mobile device.
+Over 86% of people everywhere own a mobile device.
 That puts push notifications at the fingertips (literally) of just about anyone.
 Users can simply approve or deny the authentication request from their mobile device – eliminating the need to manually enter a code or carry a physical token.

 In addition to authenticating users, push notifications can also authorize specific actions.
 You might require push notifications to approve admin logins or high-value transactions, for example.
 By requiring both authentication and authorization, push notifications can offer greater security than some other two-factor authentication methods.

 Built-in security features, such as biometric authentication through facial recognition or fingerprints, offer protection before even accessing the push notification.
 In essence, another layer of user authentication must be passed before the push notification is allowed.
 Other mobile device security features, such as secure enclave hardware and location services, can also help prevent unauthorized logins.

 Hardware token and key authentication is secure since these portable MFA devices generate a unique OTP.
 This code, along with the user’s password, enables the user to verify their identity and gain access to a system or application.